-Prepare your images in a folder on your computer, and make sure they follow the qualitative and quantitative guidance.
+Make sure your images follow the qualitative and quantitative guidance.

-Browse your computer file system and select the images that contain your objects.
+Select the data source where your images are stored, and then select the images that contain your objects.

-Confirm the images that appear in AI Builder before you finish uploading them.
+Confirm the images that appear in AI Builder before you upload them.
 Deselect any image you want to exclude.

 This section explains the tagging process that's a key part of object detection.
 You draw rectangles around the objects of interest, and then assign a name to the rectangle that you want the model to associate with this object.

-On the Tag object in your images screen, select the first image in your gallery.
+On the Tag the objects in your images screen, select the first image in your gallery.